 So far we have seen no big changes in payment remarks.

 Taxi In the taxi branch we can see a large increase in the number of bankruptcies compared to the previous year.
+From 38 to 67 for weeks 13-35(+76%) and there is no slowing down regarding bankruptcies in this segment during August and September.
 Since the number of impacted employees per company is quite small, it indicates that the affected taxi companies are fairly small.

-Retail Clothing Compared to the same period last year the number of bankruptcies within the Retail Clothing sector has soared.
+Retail Clothing Compared to the same period (week 13-35) last year the number of bankruptcies within the Retail Clothing sector has soared.
+It has moved from 38(2019) to 66 (2020) which is an increase of +74%.
+During August and September, this sector hasn’t seen the same increase during the summer as it had during the spring.
 The number of affected employees has remained the same, indicating that larger businesses are having greater problems.